bbachi/vue-java-gke/README.md

-# vue-java-gke
+# vuejs-java-ecs
-Example Project on how to deploy Vue App with Java Backend on GCP GKE
+Example Project on how to deploy Vue with java environment on ECS